Perverse coherent t-structures through torsion theories

 \end{proof}

-We proceed now to do the desired construction.
+We proceed now to the desired construction.
 Let $R$ be a positively graded Artin-Schelter regular algebra of dimension 3 generated in degree one which is finitely generated over its centre.
 As discussed before, it is graded fully bounded noetherian.
-We need to define a perversity in $Y$, where $Y$ is as above.
+We need to define a perversity in $Y$, where $Y$ is as before.

-\begin{definition} A perversity is a map $p: Y\longrightarrow \mathbb{Z}$ such that, given $\mathcal{T}_{\pi E_1}$, $\mathcal{T}_{\pi E_2}$ in $S$, if there is a nonzero homomorphism from $\pi E_2$ to $\pi E_1$ then
+\begin{definition} A perversity is a map $p: Y\longrightarrow \mathbb{Z}$ such that, given $\mathcal{T}_{\pi E_1}$, $\mathcal{T}_{\pi E_2}$ in $Y$, if there is a nonzero homomorphism from $\pi E_2$ to $\pi E_1$ then

 \end{definition}

 We now prove that this definition of perversity coincides, when the algebra is commutative, with the definition of perversity of the introduction.
 We start by a supporting lemma.